Ivan12273/playWithWitches/README.md

 ![protagonist1](img/Prota.gif) ![protagonist2](img/Prota2.gif) ![protagonist3](img/Prota3.gif)

 ### Secundary characters
-The idea of the mirror is that the protagonist can talk to him to receive advice or teleport to other worlds, the mirror is alive and has its own personality, he is not very friendly so to get his help the protagonist needs to give him something in return.
+The idea of the mirror is that the protagonist can talk with him to receive advice or teleport to other worlds, the mirror is alive and has its own personality, he is not very friendly so to get his help the protagonist needs to give him something in return.

 ![mirror](img/Mirror.png)